ThemeBoy/SportsPress/readme.txt

 9. SportsPress Status dashboard widget.

 == Changelog ==

+= 0.4.1 =
+* Tweak - Activate checkbox when all players are added to player list.
+* Fix - Function date_diff added for PHP < 5.3.
+* Localization - Swedish translation by jenszackrisson.

 = 0.4 =
 * Feature - SportsPress Status dashboard widget added to display number of events and countdown in admin.